answerdigital/.github/CODE_OF_CONDUCT.md

 ## Our Values

 Answer's values represent us and our culture and we are proud to be a truly value-driven business.
-These values guide everything we do; our team live and breathe them every day, making sure we do the best for our clients and help our own people to thrive.
+These values guide everything our staff do; our team live and breathe them every day, making sure we do the best for our clients and help our own people to thrive.
+We believe they apply equally to expected behaviour from all members of our open source community.

 **Put love in the room**: Empathy, trust and openness are integral when nurturing talent and bringing together teams of individuals with diverse